project-bitmark/opentimestamps-client/README.md

     $ ots verify examples/incomplete.txt.ots
     Assuming target filename is 'examples/incomplete.txt'
     Got 1 attestation(s) from cache
     Success!
-Bitcoin block 428648 attests existence as of 2016-09-07 CEST
+Bitmark block 428648 attests existence as of 2016-09-07 CEST

-You can also upgrade an incomplete timestamp, which adds the path to the Bitcoin blockchain to the timestamp itself:
+You can also upgrade an incomplete timestamp, which adds the path to the Bitmark blockchain to the timestamp itself:

     $ ots upgrade examples/incomplete.txt.ots
     Got 1 attestation(s) from cache